Kovah101/DarkMatter/privacyPolicy.md

 ## 4. Contact Us

-If you have any questions or concerns about this Privacy Policy or the privacy practices of Event Horizon, please contact us at [Your Contact Information].
+If you have any questions or concerns about this Privacy Policy or the privacy practices of Event Horizon, please contact us at et_boy101@hotmail.com.

 Thank you for choosing to play Event Horizon.
 We hope you enjoy the game!